rt400/ReversoTTS-HA/README.md

 ```yaml
  language: "he-IL-Asaf-Hebrew"
 ```
 The language to use.
-Supported languages are in this table , please use only the LangCode column:
+Supported languages are in this table , please use only the name from **LangCode** column:

 | LangCode | Voice | Gender | Language |
 | ------------- | ------------- | ------------- | ------------- |